gwkkwg/asdf-install/website/source/tutorial/notes.md

+change log merger

+styles for notes

+use MD to pull docstrings instead?

+Pull ASDF-Install tutorial on every page

+Back links to ASDF-Install home page

 - back links from parts to index
 - next / previous ? (or navigation on all)
 - shared footer / header